 Sandwiches are arguably the world’s most perfect self-contained food, and Los Angeles boasts more than a handful of greats in the broad genre.
-LA residents are not (always) averse to gluten, and they love bread layered with hearty ingredients, whether it’s iconic meaty classics, like the French dip at Philippe the Original and the Godmother at Bay Cities, or newfangled plant-based creations from the likes of Maciel’s and Bub and Grandma’s.
-Simply put, there’s no shortage of sandwich excellence in and around the Southland.
-Here now are 23 epic sandwiches to try in Los Angeles.Read More
+With or without gluten, Angelenos love bread layered with hearty ingredients, whether it’s iconic meaty classics, like the French dip at Philippe the Original and the godmother at Bay Cities, Jeff’s Table’s modern takes on a Reuben, or the plant-based creations from Highland Park’s longtime panaderia Delicias Bakery.
+Some have strong opinions about which LA sandwiches are the best, but there’s no shortage of sandwich excellence in and around the Southland.
+Here now are 19 outstanding sandwiches to try in Los Angeles.Read More

-Deli sandwiches, banh mi, and plenty of plant-based options
+Deli sandwiches, a Wagyu pastrami panini, bánh mì, and plenty of plant-based options

 Cecina cemita at Don Adrian

-It takes a massive jaw and a serious appetite to conquer a cemita Poblana, a beast of a sandwich constructed on a plush sesame roll jam-packed with ripe avocados, panela cheese, Oaxacan string cheese, salsa, onions, and meat.
-While the beef milanesa, a thinly pounded and deep-fried hunk of carne, is the most traditional filling, there’s also house-made queso de puerco (pork head cheese), pata de res (pickled beef tendons), and even salmon.
+It takes a strong jaw and serious appetite to conquer a cemita poblano, a beast of a sandwich constructed on a plush sesame roll jam-packed with ripe avocados, panela cheese, Oaxacan string cheese, salsa, onions, and meat.
+While the thinly pounded and deep-fried hunk of carne beef milanesa is the most traditional filling, there’s also house-made queso de puerco (pork head cheese), pata de res (pickled beef tendons), and even salmon.
 Get the one filled with cecina, a kind of beef jerky that the shop’s proprietor Adolfo Huerta makes in-house.

 Italian combo at Eagle Rock Italian Bakery & Deli

-Eagle Rock Italian Bakery & Deli opened in 1949, and diners can still find the shop’s massive counter dedicated to dessert and pastry.
+Eagle Rock Italian Bakery & Deli opened in 1949, and though the sandwich counter is busy, the shop’s massive counter dedicated to dessert and pastry is worth a look.
 The classic Italian market also turns out some of the best sandwiches, including a fantastic Italian combo made on crusty bread.
 Customization options abound — pros know they can double the meat and add muffuletta-esque olive spread to any order.

 Also featured in: